radioUSD/public/README.md

 - [https://twitter.com/DJmatchmaker_/media](https://twitter.com/DJmatchmaker_/media) - Why are cheaper Android so difficult to use?
 Low Storage!
 How can I fix this without wastinging time?
 Lets ask Mark Andi.

 - [Why are cheaper Android so difficult to use?
 Low Storage!
-How can I fix this without wastinging time?](https://twitter.com/DJmatchmaker_/media) - Why are cheaper Android so difficult to use?
+How can I fix this without wasting time?](https://twitter.com/DJmatchmaker_/media) - Why are cheaper Android so difficult to use?
 Low Storage!
 How can I fix this without wastinging time?
 Lets ask Mark Andi.

 - [https://twitter.com/DJmatchmaker_/media](https://twitter.com/DJmatchmaker_/media) - Why are cheaper Android's so difficult to use?
 Low Storage!
 How can I fix this without wastinging time?
 Lets ask Mark Andi.